Painmybrain/painmybrain/README.md

 - ⚡ Fun fact: ...
 -->
 I'm a beginner front-end developer.
 My journey into IT began with studying the basics of cybersecurity, where I first became acquainted with web development.
 I was very interested in this area, especially front-end development.
 I like that this field of activity is at the intersection of programming and design.
 And I can come up with both code and design^^
-Now I’m studying Frontend development at ITGIRSCHOOL courses.
+Now I’m studying Front-end development at ITGIRSCHOOL courses.